cloudflare/workers-docs/workers-docs/src/content/reference/apis/kv.md

 `await NAMESPACE.put(key, value, {metadata: {someMetadataKey: "someMetadataValue"}})`

+The serialized JSON representation of the metadata object must be no more than 1024 bytes in length.

 # Reading key-value pairs

 To get the value for a given key, you can call the `get` method on any